zypchn/emo-classification/README.md

 ![image](https://github.com/user-attachments/assets/63638495-0d2f-441b-ad37-3b2fe4a25acf)

 This bidirectional nature of BiLSTMs makes them particularly effective for tasks where understanding both fast and future context is crucial.
-To demonstrate it's capabilities, I built an emotion classifier, one of the most famous NLP tasks in literature.
+To demonstrate it's capabilities, I built 2 emotion classifiers: one is a RNN network build from scratch, and the other is a BiLSTM network using *TensorFlow*. <br/>
+*I was not able to implement BiLSTM from scratch because it requires heavy math + backprop through time*

 <br/>
 <br/>

 ## Methods
-To demonstrate the power of BiLSTMs on larger datasets, I choose [Twitter Emotion Classification Dataset](https://www.kaggle.com/datasets/aadyasingh55/twitter-emotion-classification-dataset), which contains more than 400k instances with just 2 features:
+To demonstrate the power of BiLSTMs over traditional RNNs on larger datasets, I choose [Twitter Emotion Classification Dataset](https://www.kaggle.com/datasets/aadyasingh55/twitter-emotion-classification-dataset), which contains more than 400k instances with just 2 features:
 - _text_: string feature representing the tweet.
 - _label_: classification label with the following values:
   * 0 : sadness